Welcome! Get ready to learn the basics. Read the whole article or select the topics you’re most interested in below.

 - Improve the accuracy of product release forecasts by creating a common denominator across many teams collaborating on one product.

 The product backlog is often fed by a strategic roadmap, then divided into themes, epics, sprints, and user stories.
-Most include items that would be completed within the next quarter or fiscal year.
-It helps ensure the team is working on the most important and valuable features, fixing the most important bugs, or doing other important work critical to product development.
+Most include items that would be completed within the next quarter or fiscal year. .

 [FREE WHITE PAPER: IS YOUR BACKLOG HINDERING INNOVATION?
 6 TIPS]